There are four types of views you can use in an enterprise geodatabase:

 Be aware of the following when working with database views:

-- Views exist as objects in the database and are not registered with the geodatabase, even when you define them on geodatabase tables using the Create Database View.
+- Views exist as objects in the database and are not registered with the geodatabase, even when you define them on geodatabase tables using the Create Database View tool.

-- Changes that are made to the schema of the underlying table or tables do not get reflected in the view.
+- Changes made to the schema of the underlying table or tables are not reflected in the view.
 To include additional columns in a view, you must redefine the view to include those columns.